top of page

 £8,000

-Funding towards the summer activity holiday programme.
+Funding school holiday food programme.

 In addition to honour our relationship with Charterhouse School, we offer a biennial scholarship to a child from Southwark to attend Sixth Form.